milkmanex1/ai-front-end/README.md

 Demo here: https://ai-udz1.onrender.com/

 ## Amazing Image
-Harness the Power of Artificial Intelligence to render beautiful images, and share them with the community.
+Harness the power of Artificial Intelligence to render beautiful images, and share them with the community.

 Amazing Image is a full-stack MERN app built from scratch with the following technologies: